 - 34 students

-- 92% of freshmen return for sophomore year (fall 2017 entering class)
+- 91% of freshmen return for sophomore year (fall 2020 entering new student class)

 For more information on Mines graduation statistics, visit Institutional Research.